Voter Registration in Wisconsin

 In Wisconsin, you can register to vote online, in person or by mail.
 An online application is generally considered the most convenient way to complete registration.
-Should you choose to take advantage of the online service, you must be able to provide your driver’s license number, state identification number or Social Security number to proceed.
+Should you choose to take advantage of the online service, you must be able to provide your drivers license number, state identification number or Social Security Number (SSN) to proceed.

 Alternatively, voter registration can be completed in Wisconsin by mail.
 To register by mail, you must complete an application and mail it to your local municipal clerk office.
 The application must be postmarked no later than 20 days before the election in order to be processed and accepted.
 If you would rather register in person, you may do so by visiting your local municipal clerk’s office or by completing your registration on Election Day at your polling place prior to casting your vote.